-On behalf of Pennant Floating Rate Capital Ltd. (the "Company"), and pursuant to Section 8(a) of the Securities Act of 1933, as amended (the "Securities Act"), we have submitted for filing with the Securities and Exchange Commission (the "Commission") via the EDGAR System Pre-Effective Amendment No. 6 to the Company's Registration Statement on Form N-2 (Registration Nos.
-333-170243 and 811-22489).
+On behalf of Pennant Floating Rate Capital Ltd. (the "Company"), and pursuant to Section 8(a) of the Securities Act of 1933, as amended (the "Securities Act"), we have submitted for filing with the Securities and Exchange Commission (the "Commission") via the EDGAR System Pre-Effective Amendment No. 4 to the Company's Registration Statement on Form N-2 (Registration Nos.
+333-170243 and 811-22489; "PEA 4").
+As previously discussed with you via separate correspondence, we have addressed your comments of March 30, 2011, to Pre-Effective Amendment No. 3 to the Company's Registration Statement on Form N-2, filed with the Commission on March 29, 2011, in this PEA 4.